yusufozturk/panther/docs/gitbook/historical-search/example-queries.md

 ## Find all of the sourceIPAddresses for console logins in CloudTrail and rank

-This query is similar to the above query but instead ranking the IP addresses for all console logins to understand both which IP addresses are signing into the console as well as ranking the relative activity.
+This query is similar to the above query, with the IP addresses ranked for all console logins.
+This helps identify which IP addresses are signing into the console while ranking the relative activity.
 This can often highlight anomalous behaviors.

 ```sql